Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Character-Rules/Feats/General-Feats/Rapid-Reload.md

 **Adventurer Tier**

-Reloading a heavy crossbow now takes only a quick action.
+Reloading a heavy crossbow now takes only a [[Compendium/13A/Combat-Rules/Combat-Sequence/Actions-on-Your-Turn/Standard-Move-and-Quick-Actions/Standard-Move-and-Quick-Actions|quick action]].

 Reloading a hand or light crossbow is a free action.